Lynn University's student body included 2,204 undergrads, 746 graduate and 60 doctoral students as of fall 2017.

 With 23 national championships during their first 30 years of intercollegiate competition, the Fighting Knights are among the most successful teams in college sports.

-Lynn's athletic program includes 9 women's and 6 men's teams.
+Lynn's athletic program includes nine women's and nine men's teams.
 Home games make for a great "knight out" on campus.

 - Cross Country

 Lynn's student athletes have brains and brawn.
-Three-quarters earned a GPA of 3.0 or better during the fall 2016 academic year.
-5% scored a perfect 4.0.
+Athletics earned an average GPA of 3.38 during the 2016-17 academic year.
+Seven percent scored a perfect 4.0.